Configuring the simulator

 When you open the controller with one simulator running, the controller should automatically connect to the simulator.
 If you have two or more simulators running, the controller should open a dialog box for you to select the simulator you want to connect to.

 If the controller doesn't automatically connect to the simulator, you can connect manually.
 Click the Refresh button in the bottom right corner of the controller.

-Select the simulator in the Auto Discover area to add it to the IP Address list.
+Select the simulator in the Auto Discover area.

 If you are running multiple instances of the simulator, select the address of the simulator that you want to control from the IP address drop-down list.

-Note that the simulator's IP address is displayed in the bottom-left corner of the simulator window.
+Note that the simulator's IP address is displayed in the bottom of the simulator window.